There are several components that, when they fail, can prevent the engine from starting.

 The components that can cause this no-spark problem are:

-- A bad ignition control module (ICM) -if equipped.
+- A bad ignition control module (ICM).

-- In some rare cases, a bad ignition coil pack.
+- A bad ignition coil pack.